Tools that honor the Parallel Processing Factor environment will divide and perform operations across multiple processes.

 However, for cases where all your processes are I/O bound to a disk or to an enterprise database connection, you may get better performance by specifying more processes than you have cores.
 For example, the Add Rasters to Mosaic Dataset tool is I/O bound when the mosaic dataset is stored in an enterprise database.
 Also, the Build Overviews tool is primarily I/O bound to the disk.
-You can use more processes than your machine has cores by either specifying a percent value greater than 100% or a number of processes greater than the number of cores on your machine.
-For example, if you have a four-core machine, then specifying 8 or 200% will spread operations over eight processes.
+You can use more processes than your machine has cores by specifying either a percent value greater than 100% or a number of processes greater than the number of cores on your machine.
+For example, if you have a 4-core machine, specifying 8 or 200% will spread operations over 8 processes.

 Parallel Processing Factor—The number of processes across which a tool will spread its operation.